dletorey/rebuild/src/tech/conferences/all-day-hey-2026.md

 > Time travel!
 Time travel is the solution for everything.

+> I recorded this in Firefox because Chrome is sill glitchy for this one.

 ## Léonie Watson

 ### Do Androids Dream of Accessible Webs?